kailash-manasarovar/statement/docs/timeline/2025/february.md

 ### My belongings have been doused in pesticides

 - I realize all my belongings have been doused in pesticides or similar.
-- I notice this starkly as I sleep under my own bedding for about two weeks after bring my stuff home and leaving for Israel to attend the Transforming Touch course as an assistant on Module 2.
+- I notice this starkly as I sleep under my own bedding for about two weeks after bringing my stuff home and leaving for Israel to attend the Transforming Touch course as an assistant on Module 2.
 - Over this time, my whole body starts to ache and the pain is bone-deep.
 - For some reason, I just put up with it, don't think about it, but everything aches, my neck, back, hip, legs, hands, everything.
 - It's weird I don't do something about it until I get to Israel and I'm in a hotel for two days when I realize all the pains have ceased completely, apart from my feet which start getting worse.
+- I wonder if it's because I'm surrounded by people who are ignoring what's going on for me completely, pretending it's not happening; a murderous stance indeed.
 - I contact my mother from Israel and tell her to bag up my duvet and put it in the loft as it has been doused in pesticides.
 - For some reason, she throws it away - gets Robert to because that's what he does most days for some reason.
 - I end up throwing nearly all my belongings away as they are poisoned.
 - I'm horrified that they're going to the public dump and it's all good stuff and my fear is people will take it home with them thinking it's good decent stuff, no idea it's doused with pesticides, and they might let their kids sleep under my duvets, I mean it's just horrific.
+- I have explained that all my stuff is doused in pesticides and this is what I'm going to have to do with it to the [two policewomen who turn up to disappoint me](january.md#i-call-the-police).
 - I tell this to the police and the Baroness too, in one of my many missives.
 - I get no response.
 - No-one cares.